Tag Archives: Paul Bettany

 From writer/director Allan Ball; additional key cast includes Sophia Lillis, Peter Macdissi and Steve Zahn.

 I’m a Bettany fan and this uncle/niece connection is just adorable.
-This is simply a clip but what a good clip it is, no?
+This is simply a clip but what a wonderful clip it is, right?

 Judy Greer, Margo Martindale, Stephen Root, Lois Smith, Jane McNeill, Caity Brewer, Hannah Black, Michael Banks Repeta and Burgess Jenkins also star.